SEO for Sydney Photographers

 Why Photographers Hire SEO Experts

 You're great at what you do — but SEO is a full-time skill.
 While you're serving clients, your competitors are building their online presence.
-The photography businesss winning on Google either spend 10+ hours/week on marketing, or they hire experts.
+The photography businesses winning on Google either spend 10+ hours/week on marketing, or they hire experts.
 Most successful businesses outsource SEO so they can focus on what they do best.
 The ROI math is simple — if SEO brings in even 2-3 extra clients per month, it pays for itself many times over.

 Keyword Research: What Your Customers Search